I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 Done

 We see that the code is now compiled first with C1, and then with C2.
-We also see that the blocking behaviour has made the execution much slower.
+Test::test() was hot enough to be enqueued for C2 compilation.
+Without -Xbatch, we have finished the execution of the entire program before the method was C2 compiled.
+With -Xbatch, we explicitely wait for any compiltion to finish before continuing the execution in that method.
+We also see that the blocking behaviour has made the overall execution much slower.
 This is because the VM now blocks the execution any time a compilation needs to be made - and not just in our Test class but also during the JVM startup.

-It can be useful to limit the compilation to some classes or methods:
+It can often be useful to limit the compilation to some classes or methods:

 $ java -XX:CompileCommand=printcompilation,Test::* -Xbatch -XX:CompileCommand=compileonly,Test::test Test.java